Metnew/next-semantic-ui-react/README.md

     now
     # Deploy with `up`:
     up
-    # apex/up only: Don't forget to set `assetPrefix: "/staging"` in `next.config.js`, if you deploy to staging environment without custom domain.
+    # apex/up only: Don't forget to set `assetPrefix: "/staging"` in `next.config.js`,
+    # If you deploy to staging environment without custom domain.
 ```

 ## Environment variables